 Like I mentioned above, this is not an exhaustive list of how to train for birth, and it is definitely not a prescription you need to follow.
 It is simply the areas of my life that were important to me and my birth experience.
 I do feel like I had a fantastic pregnancy and birth adventure.
 I know that some will view this only as a digital “pat on the back”, and thats ok, because I am ridiculously proud of what my mind, body, and support team accomplished.
 However, as much as I am proud of the way I prepared for brith, I must emphasize that I fully and humbly felt the hand of God in the creation and fruition of my baby girl.
 I am incredibly grateful for the way He worked in this process.
 The little lady that came as a result, is by far the most amazing and rewarding piece of the process, and I thank my Father in heaven, daily.

 I don’t think we should have cookie cutter experiences, and I fully believe variety is the spice of life.
 However, I also believe women should be well-prepared, well cared for, and empowered spiritually, mentally and physically, for the adventure of birth.
 I have enjoyed this miraculous experience so much, and I believe it would be selfish of me to keep this training plan to myself.
 Every woman is a super athlete, and capable of amazing feats!
-So, I caution you, next time you feel inclined to use the word, “lucky”, to describe the process of bring a human into the world, consider the work that may have gone into that gamble.
+So, I caution you, next time you feel inclined to use the word, “lucky”, to describe the process of bringing a human into the world, consider the work that may have gone into that gamble.